Mohs Micrographic Surgery at a Glance

 In the past several decades, the mapping component has been retained but the procedure has been refined using frozen tissue rather than fixed tissue, which has permitted more efficient patient care.
 The advantages of MMS over conventional excisional surgery include maximum cure rate and optimal preservation of healthy tissue.
 The latter serves to enhance cosmetic outcome and preserve function where applicable.
 MMS is now recognized as the standard of care for the treatment of various skin cancers in indicated circumstances.
 The most common cancers treated by this method are basal cell carcinoma (BCC, 73%) and squamous cell carcinoma (SCC, 23%).2 A defining characteristic of MMS is that the surgeon acts to interpret the histopathologic specimens.
 Specifically, the MMS procedure requires a single physician to act in two integrated but separate distinct capacities as surgeon and pathologist.
 MMS is a highly technical procedure that requires meticulous attention to detail and considerable training and experience to achieve the expected high cure rates.

 Mohs surgery is performed under local anesthesia in the office setting or in an ambulatory center.
-In unusual cases, where multiple cancers or complex malignancies are to be removed, sedation may be used.3 Prior to surgery, it is essential to have the patient affirmatively identify the biopsy site as very often the biopsy site may fade due ...
+In unusual cases, where multiple cancers or complex malignancies are to be removed, sedation may be used.3 Prior to surgery, it is essential to have the patient affirmatively identify the biopsy site as very often the biopsy site may fade due to postbiopsy ...